lee88688/Beryllium/README.md

 build epub reader for self hosted

+## features

+- easy to deploy, and you own all of your data
+- desktop and mobile support
+- dark mode
+- bookmark and highlight support
+- multi-user support

 ## how to use

 if you want to build from source, see `how to develop` below.